abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/sharedvolumes.md

 This policy adds a new volume `mntmyproject` defined as a `hostPath` to the user's pod and mounts it as `/mnt/shared_data`.

-Save your `od.config` file
+Save your `od.config` file.

 ### Apply the new config file

-Replace the previous configmap
+Replace the previous ConfigMap:

 ```
 NAMESPACE=abcdesktop
 kubectl create -n $NAMESPACE configmap abcdesktop-config --from-file=od.config -o yaml --dry-run=client | kubectl replace -n $NAMESPACE -f -
 ```

-Expected output
+Expected output:

 ```
 configmap/abcdesktop-config replaced
 ```

-Restart pyos to apply the new config map
+Restart pyos to apply the new ConfigMap:

 ```
 NAMESPACE=abcdesktop
 kubectl rollout restart deployment pyos-od -n $NAMESPACE
 ```

-Expected output
+Expected output:

 ```
 deployment.apps/pyos-od restarted
 ```

-Your new config is ready to use
+Your new configuration is now active.

 ### Restart a new desktop as `Philip J. Fry`